ngs-docs/2016-bids-docker/day1.rst

 Caveat: this is the first time I'm teaching a lot of this; please be gentle!

+Starting level.

+Other instructors: I will be joined by Carl Boettiger (today) and Luiz Irber (tomorrow).

 We have a `code of conduct! <http://software-carpentry.org/conduct/>`__ Basically, please be respectful of each other.